elhadi412/Chicago_Tires/README.md

 in Iowa City, IA.
 The business is called Chicago Used and New Tires LLC.
 They offer competitive prices for great used tires that are like new.

-From the end-user's perspective, this is a standalone desktop application thata can be ran on any machine.
+From the end-user's perspective, this is a standalone desktop application that can be ran on any machine.
 From the developer's perspective, the code base is written in Java and Swing design framework.
 To store inventory, the system leverages the SQLITE database.